aa25g15/ui-tech/README.md

 ### Difference Between ES5 and ES6
 * ES5 was released in 2009 and ES6 in 2015
-* ES6 is a major improvement on ES5 with features such as classes, arrow functions, let, const, better performance
+* ES6 is a major improvement on ES5 with features such as:
+* classes, arrow functions, let, const, better performance

 ### Classes - This is an ES6 Feature
 ```javascript